Dehydration - when your body needs more water

 - If you are in a hot place where you lose lots of water through sweat and if you run around a lot and cannot have drinks you might get dehydrated.

 - If you are sick then sip water often to keep up the fluid levels in your body.
-Iceblocks may be more comfortable if you have a sore throat.
+Iceblocks or ice cubes made of tap water may be more comfortable if you have a sore throat.
 Ask your mum, dad or caregiver whether you need to see the doctor.

 - Have extra drinks when you are hot or active.